nstamboglis/BigTechPrep/BigTech_InterviewPrep.md

 * When you have time series data by month, and it has large data records, how will you find significant differences between this month and previous month?
 * How do you inspect missing data and when are they important?
 Assume you have a file containing data in the form of data = [{"one":a1, "two":b1,...},{"one":a2, "two":b2,...},{"one":a3, "two":b3,...},...]
 How could you split this data into 30% test and 70% train data?
-* We have two models, one with 85% accuracy, one 82%.
-Which one do you pick?
-(Solution)
 * How would you improve a classification model that suffers from low precision?
 * How would you create a model to find bad sellers on marketplace?
 * Assume you have a file containing data in the form of data = [{"one":a1, "two":b1,...},{"one":a2, "two":b2,...},{"one":a3, "two":b3,...},...]
 How could you split this data into 30% test and 70% train data?